 2 anchovies if you want to be more traditional

-Pasta for 2 (you can use shells for the best result but I have been using wholewheat spa
+Pasta for 2 (you can use shells for the best result but I have been using wholewheat spaghetti for years)

 Freshly grated Parmesan.